nanoix9/2019Papers/sa/knowledge-assist.md

 ---
+title: An Architecture of Knowledge Assistant
-title: A Knowledge Extraction and Presenting System
+subtitle: A System for Knowledge Extraction, Searching and Displaying
 author: "Stone Fang (Student ID: 19049045)"
 papersize: a4
 fontsize: 12pt